sologenic/com-fs-user-model/MODEL.md

 - `AllowedJurisdictions` uses ISO 3166-1 alpha-3 format (3-letter country codes)
 - Retail users always have a role of "NORMAL_USER"
 - Commission settings at the user level override organization-level settings
+- `ComplianceFormAnswers` contains `ComplianceFormAnswer` messages, each with:
+  - `ComplianceID`: Reference to the compliance form
+  - `Answers`: Array of `QuestionAnswer` messages with question text, values (as strings), and optional `repeated File` attachments
+  - `FormStatus`: Tracks form submission status (FORM_STATUS_SUBMITTED, FORM_STATUS_RE_VALIDATE, FORM_STATUS_REJECTED)
+  - `SubmittedAt`: Optional timestamp of form submission (set by backend when form is submitted)
-- `ComplianceFormAnswers` contains `QuestionAnswer` messages, each of which can have a `repeated File` field for file attachments.
-Files include a description, optionality setting, and hash for integrity verification.
-By repeating the file description in answers, the admin interface can render answers even if the questionnaire is later updated.
+  - Files include a description, optionality setting, and hash for integrity verification.
+Answer values are stored as strings and should be parsed based on the question's ResponseType for validation.

 #### User {#user}